duartefilipe/Cursor-ubuntu/README.md

 ---

 ## ✨ Features
-- **Automatic Download:** Fetch and install the latest Cursor AppImage with one click.
+- **Automatic Download:** Fetch and install the latest Cursor AppImage with a single command.
 - **Manual Path Option:** Use a previously downloaded AppImage if you prefer.
 - **Icon Selection:** Choose your preferred icon during setup.
 - **Easy Update:** Update Cursor to the latest version using the same script.